pxc/gitbook/text/50_Git_References_updateref/0_ Git_References_updateref.markdown

 	- "origin/master" is short for "refs/remotes/origin/master".

-The full name is occasionally useful if, for example, there ever exists a tag and a branch with the same name.
+The full name is occasionally useful if, for example, there ever exist a tag and a branch with the same name.

 (Newly created refs are actually stored in the .git/refs directory, under the path given by their name.
-However, for efficiency reasons they may also be packed together in a single file; see linkgit:git-pack-refs[1]).
+However, for efficiency reasons they may also be packed together in a single file; see linkgit:git-pack-refs[1].)

 As another useful shortcut, the "HEAD" of a repository can be referred to just using the name of that repository.
 So, for example, "origin"